Agriculture

 Hexagonal System

 This system involves the planting of trees in each corner of an equilateral triangle.
 Thus, six trees form a hexagon, with the seventh being in the centre.
 It offers equal spacing between the trees but is difficult to lay out.
-This system can accommodate 15 percent more trees than the square system.
+This system can accommodate 15% more trees than the square system.
 Thus, it is preferred in those regions where land is expensive.

 High-Density Planting System